typelead/gradle-eta/README.md

 You can use the top-level `eta` extension for some basic global configurations -
 * `String etlasVersion` - Version of Etlas to use for this project.
 The Etlas binary will automatically be downloaded and installed from the Etlas repository.
-* `String etlasRepo`, defaults to standard Etlas repository.
+* `String etaRepo`, defaults to standard Etlas repository.
 Generally, there is no reason to set this.
 * `String etlasBinary` - Path to locally installed Etlas binary.
-It is recommended to use `etlasRepo` and `etlasVersion` instead, leaving this unconfigured.
+It is recommended to use `etaRepo` and `etlasVersion` instead, leaving this unconfigured.
 It will be dynamically set by Gradle if it was downloaded and installed.
 * `boolean useSystemEtlas` - If specified, attempts to resolve the etlas binary on your system `PATH`